MicrosoftDocs/Advertising-docs/Advertising/bingads-12/reporting-service/searchcampaignchangehistoryreportcolumn.md

 ## <a name="remarks"></a>Remarks
 ### <a name="requiredcolumns"></a>Required Columns
-The report must include the following columns, and one or more of the performance statistics columns.
+The report must include at least one of the following attribute columns and at least one performance statistics column.
 For more information, see [Report Attributes and Performance Statistics](../guides/report-attributes-performance-statistics.md).

 |Column|
 |----------|